 The goal of hospice care is to provide patients with expert care during their end-of-life journey.
-All hospice services are provided in accordance with your values and preferences for your care.
+All hospice services can be provided wherever you call home and are in accordance with your values and preferences for your care.
 The hospice team and medical director review the plan of care every 15 days, or more often if necessary.
 Your primary physician will authorize any changes to the plan of care as appropriate throughout the hospice journey.

 A team of physicians, nurses and hospice aides manage and provide the clinical care, medications, supplies, equipment and support related to all of a patient’s medical care.

 Physical therapy, occupational therapy, nutritional counseling, speech therapy, massage therapy and music therapy.

 Medications, medical supplies, X-rays, durable medical equipment, palliative treatment and certain surgical procedures when needed for pain and symptom management as it relates to the terminal diagnosis.

 Chaplains and social workers are available for emotional and practical support for both patients and their loved ones.